-Networking & exchange
+Networking and exchange

 19 out of 39 municipalities in the district have staff responsible for climate protection.
 In total, there are 16 climate protection managers (red), 9 officers for climate-neutral administration (light green) and several environmental officers (dark green) in the district municipalities (as of October 2024).